Ethical consumption is going mainstream and people across the world are demanding products that are not only good for themselves, but for the planet.

 About Yarok Hair

-The brainchild of New York stylist Mordechai Alvow, this luxury haircare brand consciously creates all vegan, natural formulas to nourish hair from its core using only responsibly harvested ingredients.
+The brainchild of New York stylist Mordechai Alvow, this luxury sustainable haircare brand consciously creates all vegan, natural formulas to nourish hair from its core using only responsibly harvested ingredients.

 They are gluten-free, certified cruelty-free, and palm oil-free.